TR4V0LT4/Inception-of-Things/README.md

 ✅ Expected result:
 - `kubectl get ns` → shows `argocd` and `dev`
 - Deployments in `dev` automatically synchronized by Argo CD.

----

-## 📑 Submission
-- Submit your work via GitHub.
-- Only the content of your repository will be evaluated.
-- Mandatory:
-  - `p1/`, `p2/`, `p3/` folders with configs and scripts
-- Optional:
-  - `bonus/` folder